HypeCheck

 Red Flags to Watch For

-• Pectin type matters enormously — degree of esterification and molecular weight determine effectiveness; most supplement labels don't disclose these specs
+• Not all pectin is equal — degree of esterification (DE) and molecular weight dramatically affect efficacy; most supplement labels don't disclose these specs

 Research Sources